 I do realize that this job probably cannot be done in complete silence, but I have never figured out how she makes enough noise as a construction crew with a jackhammer.
 I came out to the kitchen, this time begging for quiet.
 I had tears streaming down my cheeks.
 But Basheba has as much sympathy for adults, as Kim Jong-Un has for poor people.
 I don’t like to see people cry.
 I especially hate when it is me!

 Suffice it to say, that I had at that time completely given up on my Saturday morning sleep.
 So I grabbed some of Brunhilda’s extra-stong-industrial strength coffee, tore off a piece and placed between my cheeks and gums.
 My eyes flew open and I was as alert as a tiger on the hunt.
-I hope I live long enough to be a burden.
+I hope I live long enough to be a burden to them.